Matthieu114/React-Chat-App/README.md

 - We add Search bar on the channel page and on the user selection a the creation of a channel
 - Many of our TextField like the message form can be executed by pres ENTER or clicking on a button
-- As we can modify our username, we can modify the channel name
+- Like message we manage our channel on the same way, it's possible to delete or rename them